Omycron83/Notes/ML/Transformers.md

 Attention mechanisms are a family of mechanism in transformer models that learn to make predictions by selectively attending to a given set of data.
 The amount of attention is usually quantified by a certain, learned weight and then formed by a weighted average.

 ## Self-Attention:
-Self attention is a type of attention mechanism
+Self attention is a type of attention mechanism that uses observation on a set of datapoints to make predictions about that same set.
+It is permutation-invariant, i.e. is an operation on sets.